NebulousLabs/Sia/doc/API.md

 Response:
 ```
 struct {
-	transaction Transaction
+	Transaction types.Transaction
 }
 ```
-'transaction' is a 'types.Transaction'.
+'Transaction' is a 'types.Transaction'.
 The full transaction can be seen in types.transaction.go.
 All hashes in the transaction are encoded as strings.

 #### /wallet/transactions [GET]